zachlute/test-every-rust/README.md

 ### Should I run this thing?

 Almost certainly not.
 And definitely not without a sandboxed environment.
-It downlods and builds arbitrary code from the internet.
+It downloads and builds arbitrary code from the internet.
 Let's not be ridiculous.

 And while Test Every Rust doesn't actually RUN that code, just builds it, uh...still,